Pendium

 Frequently Asked Questions

-Are wireless headsets fast enough for competitive gaming?
+Are open-back headsets better for multiplayer gaming?

 Behind the data